williamfukushima/solar-future/README.md

 * [Linux](https://docs.docker.com/linux/started/)

 ### Usage

+#### n8n Credentials

+If you already have a `credentials.json` file, for this repository, put it in the `local-files` folder.
+This file should contain credentials for accessing the postgres database and the OpenAI model.
+Otherwise, you can setup them later manually.

+#### Environment Variables

 Setup the environment variables to your liking:

-#### Environment Variables

 Default port values: